Cherry Bakewell Tarts

 Sweet pastry top tips

-- For the perfect pastry, it is vital that your butter, egg yolk and milk are all very cold.
+• For the perfect pastry, it is vital that your butter, egg yolk and milk are all very cold.

-- If your butter warms up after you've chopped it up either return it to the fridge or pop it in your freezer for five minutes.
+• If your butter warms up after you've chopped it up, either return it to the fridge or pop it in your freezer for five minutes.

-- Add your milk gradually, the pastry is only ready once it starts to stick together in large clumps but you don't want it to be too wet.
+• Add your milk gradually; the pastry is only ready once it starts to stick together in large clumps, but you don't want it to be too wet.

-- Use something flat and round to push the pastry into the tartlet tin base to ensure that the pastry is even, I use the end of my rolling pin, which is flat.
+• Use something flat and round to push the pastry into the tartlet tin base to ensure that the pastry is even.
+I use the end of my rolling pin, which is flat.

-- The pastry must be refrigerated and be very cold before being baked, if warm it will shrink in the tartlet case.
+• The pastry must be refrigerated and be very cold before being baked; if warm, it will shrink in the tartlet case.

-- Prick the pastry case with a fork pressing right through to the base, this prevents the pastry from forming air bubbles when baking.
+• Prick the pastry case with a fork, pressing right through to the base.
+This prevents the pastry from forming air bubbles when baking.
 The jam will not seep through because the pastry will expand to fill the holes whilst baking.

-Cherry Bakewell tarts filling top tips
+Cherry Bakewell tart filling top tips

-- Sieve your jam to get rid of any lumps.
+• Sieve your jam to get rid of any lumps.

-- Your butter should not be overly soft it should require a little pressure to squidge it together, if it is too soft you will have a heavy, deflated frangipane.
+• Your butter should not be overly soft; it should require a little pressure to squidge it together.
+If it is too soft, you will have a heavy, deflated frangipane.

-- Beat your butter and sugar until it is light and airy, this can take a couple of minutes on a medium-high setting.
+• Beat your butter and sugar until it is light and airy; this can take a couple of minutes on a medium-high setting.
 This really makes a difference to your final frangipane, because it introduces the air it needs to rise.

-- A good beat on a high setting, after adding your egg, flour and almond essence, introduces lots more air for a light frangipane, 10-15 seconds until the mixture is light and creamy should be enough.
+• A good beat on a high setting, after adding your egg, flour and almond essence, introduces lots more air for a light frangipane.
+10-15 seconds until the mixture is light and creamy should be enough.

-- Scraping your bowl down at regular intervals is essential to ensure the frangipane batter is all equally mixed in.
+• Scraping your bowl down at regular intervals is essential to ensure the frangipane batter is all equally mixed in.

-- Press the frangipane down a little after it has been baked in order to flatten the top ready for icing.
+• Press the frangipane down a little after it has been baked in order to flatten the top ready for icing.

 Soft icing top tips

-- Sift your icing (confectioner's) sugar because this produces a smooth icing.
+• Sift your icing (confectioner's) sugar because this produces a smooth icing.

-- Your icing needs to be quite thick and gloopy so that it takes a few seconds to drop from the spoon onto the tart, otherwise, it will spread out too quickly.
+• Your icing needs to be quite thick and gloopy so that it takes a few seconds to drop from the spoon onto the tart; otherwise, it will spread out too quickly.

-- Add your cherry as soon as you've iced your tart before the icing starts to set otherwise the smooth iced surface will crack.
+• Add your cherry as soon as you've iced your tart, before the icing starts to set, otherwise the smooth iced surface will crack.

 Linked Recipes